-Issue 10: Negative or zero margin prices
+Issue 12: Negative or zero margin prices

 Any item that has a negative or zero margin price is not given a chance of selection for repricing.
-Both negative and zero prices have no economic meaning in an output price index.
-When a negative or zero margin price is encountered, it is evidence that an event other than a transaction involving output of a service has transpired and it is out-of-scope for the PPI.
+Transactions which result in a negative or zero margin price do not generate revenue for the establishment, and therefore should not be collected.
 Anecdotal evidence suggests that by only selecting products with a positive margin price, there are fewer required product substitutions and a portion of volatility is curtailed due to the removal of loss-leader products (products that generally have a negative or zero margin price) from wholesale and retail price indices.